axelahlberg/Portfolio/README.md

-### SQL Portfolio
+### Portfolio

-SQL code I've used in the past for various projects and for ones own learning.
+SQL and Python code I've used in the past for various projects and for ones own learning.
 Please feel free to use the code if you find something useful.

 - 🌱 I’m currently learning NoSQL, Hadoop, Cloud Computing (AWS), Bash Scripting, and MongoDB